aukilabs/posemesh/core/node-registration/README.md

 - `crypto`: helpers for secp256k1 key loading, signature generation, and timestamp formatting.
 - `http`: an `axum` router that handles DDS callbacks (e.g. `/internal/v1/registrations`) and the DDS health probe.
-- `persist`: in-memory storage used to cache the most recent node secret returned by DDS callbacks.
-- `state`: persistence primitives for registration status, last DDS health check, and a file-based advisory lock.
+- `state`: in-memory secret cache plus persistence primitives for registration status, last DDS health check, and a lock.
 - `register`: async registration client that periodically signs and submits node metadata to DDS.

 ## Adding the Dependency